-1) Describe functional units of a computer, its various peripherals and their applications.

-2) Identify computer hardware as well as software (in the lab).

-3) List the features of Word, Excel, PowerPoint and also able to perform calculations on excel sheet and demonstrate the use of PowerPoint for seminar presentations.

-4) Identify various operating system file management commands (create, copy, move, delete and rename folders and files).

-5) Demonstrate installation of application software in windows as well as in Linux operating system.

-6) Acknowledge various computer languages and also able to differentiate between compiler and interpreters.

-7) State computer networks such as LAN, MAN and WAN together with the internet, intranet and extranet.

-8) Design basic web pages using the HTML along with the CSS.

-9) Aware regarding the issues related to cyber security.
+- 1) Describe functional units of a computer, its various peripherals and their applications. - 2) Identify computer hardware as well as software (in the lab). - 3) List the features of Word, Excel, PowerPoint and also able to perform calculations on excel sheet and demonstrate the use of PowerPoint for seminar presentations. - 4) Identify various operating system file management commands (create, copy, move, delete and rename folders and files). - 5) Demonstrate installation of application software in windows as well as in Linux operating system. - 6) Acknowledge various computer languages and also able to differentiate between compiler and interpreters. - 7) State computer networks such as LAN, MAN and WAN together with the internet, intranet and extranet. - 8) Design basic web pages using the HTML along with the CSS. - 9) Aware regarding the issues related to cyber security.

-Engineering Workshop Practices Laboratory
+Engineering Drawing

-- 1.1 Course Number: ME103L
+1.1 Course Number: ME102L

-- 1.2 Contact Hours: 0-0-3 Credits: 3
+1.2 Contact Hours: 0-0-3 Credits:3

-- 1.3 Semester-offered: 1st Year -Odd/Even
+1.3 Semester-offered: 1st Year -Odd/Even

-- 1.4 Prerequisite: Class 10th level Mathematics
+1.4 Prerequisite: Class 10th level Mathematics

-- 1.5 Syllabus Committee Members: Dr. Naveen Mani Tripathi, Dr. Sanat Kumar Singha, Dr. Abhimanyu Kar & Dr. Karthik Babu NB
+1.5 Syllabus Committee Members: Dr. Naveen Mani Tripathi, Dr. Sanat Kumar Singha, Abhimanyu i) To understand the basic concepts of dimensioning and scales and their roles in engineering drawing.

+Kar & Dr. Karthik Babu